bp4mc2/bp4mc2-zvg/tool-reqs/taxonomie/InvoerenWijzigen.md

-# Invoeren en wijzigen van een taxonomie
+# Insert and edit taxonomie

 ## UC 1.
 To create
-- a new concept and its properties (description and relationship)
+- a new concept and its properties (description and relationship using Semantic Web Standards (W3C) in machine-readable format)
 - namespaces and URI’s

 Using SKOS and SKOS-XL to extend the expressiveness (see: https://www.w3.org/TR/skos-reference/ chapter SKOS Namespace and Vocabulary)